-Once you have contacted your supplier’s customer support team with your issue, it should be resolved within eight weeks for big six suppliers, and 12 for smaller energy suppliers.
-If your provider has not resolved your issue or says it is deadlocked, you can contact the Energy Ombudsman.
+Once you’ve contacted your supplier’s customer support team with your issue, it should be resolved within eight weeks for big six suppliers, and 12 weeks for smaller energy suppliers.
+If your provider fails to resolve your issue, or says it’s deadlocked, your next step is to contact the Energy Ombudsman.

 This official watchdog is the most authoritative body you can approach with your energy supplier complaints.
-You should contact the ombudsman with your grievance if:
+You should contact the gas and electricity ombudsman with your grievance if:

 Your supplier has not responded

 Your supplier has responded but not resolved your issue satisfactorily